 Understanding environmental health can help health care professionals improve care.
 Check out a list of CME courses here.

-The Pediatric Environmental Health Specialty Units created a toolkit to fill the need for environmental health information.
+The Western States Pediatric Environmental Health Specialty Unit (WS-PEHSU) created a toolkit to fill the need for environmental health information.

-Created by the Western States PEHSU to explore the environmental influences on reproductive health, including infertility, developmental challenges, and childhood cancer.
+Created by WS-PEHSU to explore the environmental influences on reproductive health, including infertility, developmental challenges, and childhood cancer.

 Developed by NIEHS-funded P30 children's health centers to address common environmental health concerns such as lead, secondhand smoke, mold, and radon.